stcjs/stc-demo/README.md

 If you hasn't set up the project, DO NOT run install.js in this project directly.

-This project's first setup should be run through this command: `curl -O https://raw.githubusercontent.com/stcjs/stc-demo/master/install.js && node install.js`.
+The stc project's first setup should NOT be in folder `/stc-demo`.
+Try this to initiate under some other available folder: `curl -O https://raw.githubusercontent.com/stcjs/stc-demo/master/install.js && node install.js`.